netresearch/dhl-shipping-m2/README.md

 ## Requirements and Compatibility

-Generally, Post & DHL Shipping is compatible with PHP 7.2.0 and later, and Magento 2.3.5 and later.
+Generally, Post & DHL Shipping is compatible with PHP 8.2.0 and later, and Magento 2.4.6 and later.

-When using PHP 8.1, then make sure to have at least version 1.15.1 of the Magento Zend Framwork installed (see [issue #44](https://github.com/magento/zf1/issues/44)).

 For detailed system requirements, please see the packages required in `composer.json`.